 Have You or Family Member Suffered Sexual Abuse?

-There are a large amount of sexual abuse victims that believe that because the abuse happened so long ago, that they no longer have any legal recourse.
+There is a large number of sexual abuse victims that believe that because the abuse happened so long ago, they no longer have any legal recourse.
 For a very long time, this was the case in New Jersey.
 Victims of abuse had little or no access to the civil justice system and their voices went unheard.
-All this changed on May 19, 2019 when Gov. Phil Murphy signed into law an extension of time limits that does allow victims of sexual abuse to sue their attackers and the institutions that shielded and protected them for money damages.
+All this changed on May 19, 2019, when Gov. Phil Murphy signed into law an extension of time limits that do allow victims of sexual abuse to sue their attackers and the institutions that shielded and protected them for money damages.

-The new law, which will go into effect on December 1, 2019, will allow victims:
+The new law, went into effect on December 1, 2019, which allows victims: